The Queer Art of Failure: Chapter One: Animating Revolt and Revolting Animation

 In the first chapter, Halberstam shows how a certain type of animated films teaches children about revolt.
 Halberstam says that animated films "revel in the domain of failure," and states that it is not enough for an animated film to focus on success and triumph because that is not what happens in childhood, following Kathryn Bond Stockton's "growing sideways" concept.
 Halberstam explains that Stockton has shown how childhood is queer in nature, but that society trains children to be heterosexual.
 Halberstam explains that revolt and rebellion are inherent in children, and if these traits were not, then society would have no reason to train them otherwise.
 According to Halberstam, animated films address the disorderly child who sees the large world beyond his controlling family.

 Halberstam names this subgenre of animated films "Pixarvolt", after the animation studio Pixar.
 Pixarvolts make subtle and obvious connections between communist revolt and queer embodiment, and get to the root of the struggle between human and non-human creatures.
-Halberstam argues that although Marxist scholars have dismissed queer theory as "body politics", these film successfully show "that alternative forms of embodiment and desire are central to the struggle against corporate domination."
+Halberstam argues that although Marxist scholars have dismissed queer theory as "body politics", these films successfully show "that alternative forms of embodiment and desire are central to the struggle against corporate domination."
 Pixarvolt films are powered by revolution, transformation, and rebellion, and most Pixarvolt films deal with escape to utopian freedom.
 His examples include Toy Story and Chicken Run.